Faith and reason can be friends

 I am now so confident that it really does work!
 As such we can then recognise the Lord’s presence within ‘our day-to-day lives‘, events ‘in the Church‘ and of course within the Bible when we know how to ‘decipher’ it.

 But, of course, your belief must be based on what us ‘thinkers’ regard as genuine evidence and sound reasoning.
 I would not have it any other way!
 Neither should you.

 Trust me again please, evidence can be profound at times, if we are willing to take the steps that are on offer from God.
 Yes, some of it can be ‘rock-solid’ as I mentioned above.

 Have a look at the article, “Framework for evidence” if you would like to follow my approach of analysis and evaluation.
 It was obviously built from methods I used during my professional auditing career.
 I also explain a bit about how to locate evidence in that article too.

-Again, if you would like to believe in God and build “Christian faith” then please just begin by reading the article, “Can I really believe in God?“.
+Again please, if you would like to build “Christian faith” and come to “believe in God” then please just begin by reading the article, “Can I really believe in God?“.